0ji54n/dotfiles/README.md

 5. **Polybar**

 - I'm getting some issues with the wifi module.
-All `Wifi Disconnected Icons` and `Wifi Ramp Signal Icons` Fontawsome icons doesn't display even I'm using a solid fontawsome font for the wifi bar.
+All `Wifi Disconnected Icons` and `Wifi Ramp Signal Icons` Fontawesome icons doesn't display even I'm using a solid fontawsome font for the wifi bar.
 I'll try to fix it asap.

 Send me a message on [my twitter](https://twitter.com/0ji54n) if you get any other issue.